 - How do you choose your inputs?

 - May be very time-consuming.

 - Very reliable results if done correctly.

 - Results only hold for a specific machine and for a specific set of inputs.

 - Theoretical analysis in a specific model of computation.

-- Gives concerning the second like "this algorithm always runs in time of us of "
+- Typically focuses on the second

+- Can give lower bounds like "any comparison-based sorting algorithm needs at least 33 or log of comparisons in the

+- worst case".

+- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation.

+- Typically focuses on the second

+- Can give lower bounds like "any comparison-based sorting algorithm needs at least \$20 place with comparisons in the

+- worst case".

+- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation.

 - Typically focuses on the

+- Can give lower bounds like "any comparison-based sorting algorithm needs at least Of place of comparisons in the

+- worst case'.

+- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation.

+- Typically focuses on the second second

-- Can give lower bounds like "any comparison-based sorting algorithm needs at least (200 key to) comparisons in the
+- Can give lower bounds like "any comparison-based sorting algorithm needs at least Of a local comparisons in the

 - worst case".

-- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation. - Gives concerning the second like "this algorithm always runs in time of us of " - Typically focuses on the - Can give lower bounds like "any comparison-based sorting algorithm needs at least (200 (or (2)) comparisons in the - worst case".

-- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation. - Gives a compared to see the state of this algorithm always runs in time of the state of the stat - Typically focuses on the - Can give lower bounds like "any comparison-based sorting algorithm needs at least Glov bound comparisons in the - worst case".

-- Implementing and testing on representative inputs - How do you choose your inputs? - May be very time-consuming. - Very reliable results if done correctly. - Results only hold for a specific machine and for a specific set of inputs. - Theoretical analysis in a specific model of computation. - Gives a second second like "this algorithm always runs in time of 6.1 - Typically focuses on the - Can give lower bounds like "any comparison-based sorting algorithm needs at least Glov lower) comparisons in the - worst case".